 What is the long to short ratio?
 The understanding begins at knowing the answer to ‘what is long position and short position?’

-You may have heard terms like ‘shorting Bitcoin’ used by traders before.
-Crypto long and short positions are essentially opened based on the direction you expect the market to go in when you buy a futures contract.
-Hopes for price increase lead to a long position and short position is opened when you expect the price to go down.
+You may have heard terms like 'shorting Bitcoin' used by traders before.
+Long and short positions in crypto futures are opened based on the direction a trader expects the market to move:

 Here’s a quick look at long position vs short position against each other: